Vince McMahon: Various feuds (2005–2013)

-Feud with The Legacy and Bret Hart (2009–2010)

 On the January 5, 2009 Raw, Chris Jericho told Stephanie McMahon that McMahon would be returning to Raw soon.
 The following week, Jericho was (kayfabe) fired from WWE by Stephanie.
 On the January 19 Raw, McMahon returned, as a face, and supported his daughter's decision on Jericho, but Stephanie rehired him.
 Randy Orton then came out and assaulted McMahon after harassing Stephanie.
 McMahon returned on the March 30 Raw with his son, Shane, and son-in-law Triple H to confront Orton.

-The night after WrestleMania 25, McMahon appeared on Raw to announce Orton would not receive another championship opportunity at Backlash, but compete in a six-man tag team match with his Legacy stablemates against Triple H, Shane McMahon and himself.
+The night after WrestleMania 25, McMahon appeared on Raw to announce Orton would not receive another championship opportunity at Backlash on April 26, but compete in a six-man tag team match with his Legacy stablemates against Triple H, Shane McMahon and himself.
 Raw General Manager Vickie Guerrero made the match for the WWE Championship.
 Orton then challenged McMahon to a match that night, in which Legacy assaulted him, and Orton also hitting him with the RKO.
 After being assisted by Triple H, Shane and a returning Batista, McMahon announced Batista would replace him in the match at Backlash.
 On the June 15 Raw, McMahon announced that he had sold the Raw brand to businessman Donald Trump.
 The next week, during the Trump is Raw show, McMahon bought the brand back from Trump.
 On the June 29 Raw, McMahon announced that every week, a celebrity guest host would control Raw for the night.
 He soon appeared on SmackDown, putting Theodore Long on probation for his actions.